London in film: Kids' London

 London has been a popular location for children's (and especially Disney) films over the last 40 years.
 The animated features The Adventures of Ichabod and Mr. Toad (1949), Peter Pan (1953), One Hundred and One Dalmatians (1961), The Sword in the Stone (1963) and Basil, the Great Mouse Detective (known in North America as The Great Mouse Detective) (1986) were all set in the city, as were Mary Poppins (1964) (#1 in U.S.) and part of Bedknobs and Broomsticks (1971).
 These, however, were all filmed in the U.S..
 The opening setting of Pocahontas (1995) is in London.
 The educational Disney short The Truth About Mother Goose (1957) featured London while showing the history behind the nursery rhymes Little Jack Horner and London Bridge Is Falling Down.
 The Mickey Mouse shorts Mickey's Christmas Carol (1983) and The Prince and the Pauper (1990) were set in London.

-Recent animated features set in London include Flushed Away (2006), the protagonist, Roddy, is from South Kensington, and is transported to a recreated London in the London sewers.
+Recent animated features set in London include Flushed Away (2006), in which the protagonist, Roddy, is from South Kensington and is transported to a recreated London in the London sewers.
 Cars 2 (2011) was partly set in London.
+The 2012 film Madagascar 3: Europe's Most Wanted was also partially set in London, with a circus sequence on the Thames.

 In more recent years The Parent Trap (1998 version), Winning London, The Great Muppet Caper, the 1996 live-action remake of 101 Dalmatians (#1 in U.S.) and the 2018 film Christopher Robin all used actual locations in the city, as did the 1975 Disney comedy One of Our Dinosaurs is Missing, which was largely set around the Natural History Museum in the early 20th century.
 The Muppet Christmas Carol (1992) was set in Victorian London, but largely used Shepperton Studios.
 The film Melody (1970) (also known as S.W.A.L.K.) was filmed in and around Lambeth and Vauxhall and reunited Mark Lester and Jack Wild after their appearance in Oliver!.

 The Harry Potter films (#1 in U.S. box office) also feature some famous London locations.
 The London Zoo, King's Cross station, and Leadenhall Market (Diagon Alley) are among those used.

 Stormbreaker, the first novel in the bestselling Alex Rider series by Anthony Horowitz, was turned into a film in 2006.
 It features locations in London such as Hyde Park, Piccadilly Circus, and the Science Museum.
 The film also features several action sequences in the city, including a horse chase through central London and the main characters fighting on the rooftop of a skyscraper.

 Live-action animated films set in London include the Paddington film series which features several London locations, and includes modern landmarks such as The Shard and the London Eye, Peter Rabbit, and the Paramount film, Sonic the Hedgehog 3, is filmed and set in London.